Teaching Numbers & Counting to Preschoolers (Singapore)

 The Most Important Concept: One-to-One Correspondence

-A child who can recite "1, 2, 3, 4, 5" but touches three objects while saying five numbers does not yet have one-to-one correspondence.
-This is a developmental stage, not an error — and it is the single most important concept to build before moving on to addition and subtraction.
+One-to-one correspondence is the understanding that each object gets counted exactly once, and the last number said tells you the total.
+A child who recites "1, 2, 3, 4, 5" but touches three objects while saying five numbers doesn't have this yet.
+It's a developmental stage, not a mistake — and it's the single most important concept to build before moving on to addition and subtraction.

 How to Build One-to-One Correspondence